phac-nml/genomic_address_service/docs/overview.md

 | ------------- | --------- | ------------ | ------------- | -------- | ------------------ | -------------- |
 | 2             | 6         | 3            | 5             | 5        | 4                  | (D,(C,(A,B)))  |

-When considering the first threshold of `5`, we find that all samples are contained within a hierarchical cluster with a distance no greater than `5` (the root of the tree, cluster `6` in linkage table), so for this threshold, all samples will be assigned the same flat cluster with the same flat cluster label (`1`):
+When considering the first threshold of `5`, we find that all samples are contained within a hierarchical cluster with a distance no greater than `5` (the root of the diagram, cluster `6` in linkage table), so for this threshold, all samples will be assigned the same flat cluster with the same flat cluster label (`1`):

 ![](images/single-linkage-threshold-5.png)